Yury-MonZon/ProxPad/README.md

 - Check browser cache
 - Reload page

-## License
+## License (GPL v3)

-This project is open source.
-Feel free to modify and distribute according to your needs.
+This project is licensed under the GNU General Public License version 3 (GPL‑3.0).
+You are free to copy, modify, and redistribute this software under the terms of the GPL v3.

+See the full license in the included LICENSE file or at https://www.gnu.org/licenses/gpl-3.0.en.html

 ## Contributing

 Feel free to submit issues, feature requests, or pull requests to improve ProxPad.

+## Help!
+I can't set it up

+### Paid Support

+Paid, one‑on‑one support is available for installation, configuration, custom macros, uinput setup, and troubleshooting.

+Contact me via discord: `monzon4765`

 ## Support the project
 [![Donate](https://storage.ko-fi.com/cdn/fullLogoKofi.png)](https://ko-fi.com/yurymonzon)